Symmetric noncrossing partitions of an annulus with double points: The symmetric annulus with two double points

 The remaining numbers in $\set{\pm1,\ldots,\pm(n-1)}$ are placed on the inner or outer boundary of $D$ and called \newword{outer points} or \newword{inner points} accordingly.
 For $i\in\set{2,\ldots,n-2}$, if $\pm i$ is not already on a double point, then $i$ is outer and $-i$ is inner if and only if $s_{i-1}$ precedes $s_{i}$ in $c$.
 Otherwise, $i$ is inner and $-i$ is outer.
 If $\pm1$ is not already on a double point, then $1$ is outer and $-1$ is inner if and only if $s_0$ precedes $s_2$ in $c$.
 Otherwise, $1$ is inner and $-1$ is outer.
 Similarly, if $\pm(n-1)$ is not on a double point, then $n-1$ is outer and $-(n-1)$ is inner if and only if $s_{n-3}$ precedes $s_{n-1}$ in $c$.
 Otherwise $n-1$ is inner and $-(n-1)$ is outer.

 The outer points are placed in increasing order clockwise, with negative numbers to the left and positive numbers to the right, and the inner points are similarly placed in increasing order clockwise.
-The numbers are placed so that the clockwise angle from the bottom of the annulus to a negative number $-i$ equals the counterclockwise angle from the bottom to the positive number $i$.
+The numbers are placed so that the angle from a negative number $-i$ to the bottom of the annulus equals the angle from the bottom to the positive number $i$.
 In particular, $\phi$ maps each $i$ to $-i$.
 An example is shown in the center picture of Figure~\ref{sym ann fig}.

 \begin{lemma} Let $c$ be a Coxeter element of $\Stildedes$, represented as a partition of $\set{\pm1,\ldots,\pm(n-1)}$ into outer, inner, and double points.
 If $a_1, \ldots, a_{n-3}$ are the outer points in increasing order, $p_1$ is a label of the upper double point, and~$p_2$ is the positive label of the lower double point, then $c$ is the permutation